Prometheus plugin

 objects.

-To index custom labels that are not automatically indexed with Open Telemetry Semantic Conventions, use the Index custom labels option when you Add a Prometheus data source to SquaredUp.
+To index custom labels that are not automatically indexed with Open Telemetry Semantic Conventions, use the Index custom labels option when you Configure the data source.

 Configuring the data source